 How to Check Disk Space on Linux

-How to Transfer Data With Curl Command
+How to Transfer Data With curl Command

-How to Calculate Process Execution With Time Command
+How to Calculate Process Execution With the time Command

-How to Transfer Files Using Scp Command
+How to Transfer Files Using the scp Command

-How to Shutdown and Restart the Server
+How to Shutdown and Restart a Server

-How to Transfer and Synchronize Data With Rsync
+How to Transfer and Synchronize Data With rsync